Support Page Content

 On this page you will find a wealth of resources to help you in your transition to studying at Sac State, including information on the campus and programs, as well as the Sacramento area and all that it has to offer.

-In order to complete your admission file at California State University, Sacramento, the Office of Graduate Studies must receive the following no later than <TBD>:
+In order to complete your admission file at Sacramento State, the Office of Graduate Studies must receive the following no later than August 20, 2021:

 - Students admitted to a Credential, Master’s or the Physical Therapy Program, please submit your official baccalaureate degree conferral transcript.